 Conclusion: Comfort Is Your Right—And Your Edge

 The idea that saddle pain builds character is as outdated as toe clips and wool shorts.
-Today, the best cyclists-including the pros-are embracing science-first, health-first comfort.
-They know that when your saddle is right, you’re not just more comfortable-you’re more powerful, more efficient, and more able to ride for decades.
+Today, the best cyclists—including pros—are embracing science-first, health-first comfort.
+They know that when your saddle is right, you’re not just more comfortable—you’re more powerful, more efficient, and able to ride for decades.

 The most comfortable road saddle is the one that fits your body and protects your long-term health.
 Thanks to real research and technology, you don’t have to settle for less—no matter what old-school wisdom says.